-Phase One (December 19, 2019 to March 16, 2021).
-Faculty and staff were nominated by Department Heads in late Fall 2019 to serve on the Strategic Planning Committee (SPC).
-The SPC met for the first time on December 19, 2019 and received the charge from Dean Kimberly Lawless.
-Professors Edward Fuller and Jonna Kulikowich accepted roles of Co-Chairs of the Committee and an initial meeting schedule was outlined by members for Spring Semester 2020.
-Regular bi-weekly meetings were scheduled starting with the first meeting on January 13, 2020 through February 24, 2020.
-The primary Committee agenda items were to identify societal concerns and issues that could inform the mission, vision, values, and themes of the plan for the College of Education.
+Phase One (December 19, 2019, to March 16, 2020).
+Faculty and staff were nominated by department heads in late fall 2019 to serve on the Strategic Planning Committee (SPC).
+The SPC met for the first time on December 19, 2019, and received the charge from Dean Kimberly Lawless.
+Professors Edward Fuller and Jonna Kulikowich accepted roles of co-chairs of the committee and an initial meeting schedule was outlined by members for spring semester 2020.
+Regular bi-weekly meetings were scheduled starting with the first meeting on January 13 through February 24, 2020.
+The primary committee agenda items were to identify societal concerns and issues that could inform the mission, vision, values, and themes of the plan for the College of Education.
 Surveys were created and administered to invite alumni, educators, faculty, staff, and students to assist with identification of the societal concerns and issues.
 SPC meeting agenda items focused on review of the survey responses.
-An initial set of 8 themes was identified, described, and presented in Program and Faculty meetings of the Departments of the College of Education.
+An initial set of eight themes was identified, described, and presented in program and faculty meetings of the departments of the College of Education.

 Phase Three (September 1, 2020 through December 7, 2020).
 The primary task completed during Phase Three of the planning process was comprehensive review of the initial draft of the strategic plan by College of Education stakeholders.
 Department Heads and Professors-in-Charge welcomed presentations by SPC members to introduce the draft of the plan, conduct question-and-answer sessions, and invite feedback for revision.
 Concurrently, a second wave of surveys was administered to alumni, educators, faculty, staff, and students that included quantitative and qualitative items about the goals and objectives of the plan.
 Additionally, the Faculty Council of the College of Education scheduled a meeting on November 19, 2020 for review and feedback on the first draft of the plan.
 In early December 2020, the EC and SPC reviewed all feedback and recommendations provided and made changes accordingly.
 Specifically, more emphasis on social justice and anti-racism, teaching and learning in disciplinary areas across the lifespan, and global understanding and awareness in education was included.
 Definitions of key terms were also added to facilitate understanding of the importance of plan components.
 After final review and approval of the first draft of the plan by the SPC, Dean Lawless submitted the plan to OPAIR on December 15, 2020.